Executive Summary: DDoS Attacks on Ukraine

 We resolved the IP addresses of these domains and conducted netflow analysis for the period corresponding with the DDoS attacks.
 From the available netflow results, we discovered more than 3,000 unique IP addresses–spanning multiple countries and continents–that were the source of the DDoS attacks.
 Of note, none of the IP addresses involved in any of the observed DDoS attacks were located in Russia or Belarus.
 We then conducted further research and analysis on the 50 most active IP addresses from each attack using proprietary data enrichment techniques and open and closed intelligence sources.

-February 15 DDoS Attack
+February 15 DDoS Attack on Ukraine

 On February 15, 2022, Ukraine’s minister of digital transformation, Mykhailo Fedorov, announced that a cyberattack against the websites of Ukraine’s defense ministry and army, as well as the interfaces of the country’s two largest banks, was the largest assault of its kind in the country’s history and “bore traces of foreign intelligence services.”
 Ilya Vityuk, the head of the Ukrainian Intelligence Agency’s Cyber Security Department, blamed Russia for the attack, citing as evidence that the attack likely cost “millions of dollars” to execute, far beyond the capabilities of individual hackers or groups.
 He asserted that Russia is the only country that is interested in such strikes on Ukraine.